sanskrit/raw_etexts_english/blogs/manasataramgini/2016-03-04_der-singende-knochen-sulapurue1b9a3ae1b987ae1b983-suletyadi.md

 +++
-title = "Der singende Knochen: śūlapuruṣāṇāṃxa0śūletyādi"
+title = "Der singende Knochen: śūlapuruṣāṇāṃ śūletyādi"

 +++
 That afternoon Vidrum was returning with a bunch of other friends whom